 Kristin Vinck is our unrepentant dreamer who started weaving words into fantasy worlds before she could hold a pencil.
 Kristin was a student of creative writing and medieval studies.
 When she is not playing in the world of The Books of Binding, Kristin reads widely, preferring character driven stories.
 She is an online gamer, enjoys creating historical costumes, and is a soundtrack junkie.

 Jennifer Vinck is our puppeteer whose favorite part of the creative process is figuring out how to make our characters dance.
 Jennifer was a card-carrying member of the Major-of-the-Month Club and has studied fields from linguistics to classical languages and literature and from elementary education to computer programming.
 She enjoys sharpening her puppeteering skills by leading her guild mates into battle in online games.
 She also enjoys reading thrillers, performing musicals, and has a movie obsession that probably needs medication.

 Jessica Smith is our organizational powerhouse.
-Jessica’s fascination with science has led her into the medical field where she is studying physical therapy.
-She is an avid consumer of all things storytelling – from novels to games to manga.
+A college student with a focus in allied health, she is an avid consumer of all things storytelling – from novels to games to manga.
 Jessica throws herself headfirst into creative outlets, blending her scientific mind with her unstoppable world building.
 She is the most likely of us to forgo sleep for a week to give us an encyclopedia of the preternatural.

 What’s With the Quills?

 Each of us has a quill that you will see from time to time.
 The three quill colors each represent one of us.
 The thing is, we’re not going to tell you which one.
 We use them because some readers are curious about who writes what in our posts and comments.
 The quills are a way that we can interact individually and each show our own personality here, but we are a writing team.
 You’ll never see a lone quill on our stories.
 They are from and by all of us.